 Alexia, a.k.a. “j’ai un diabète de type 1, et alors ?” (“I have Type 1 diabetes, so what?”) was diagnosed at age six.
 Since then, she has been living her life without letting her T1D keep her from doing what she wants, and she tries to set an example for other people living with T1D.

-I am Alexia, 33 and I live in the South East of France, in the Var region.
+I am Alexia, 33 and I live in the South East of France.
 I have been living with Type 1 diabetes since I was 6 years old.
 My parents immediately explained to me that Type 1 diabetes would not change my life, which would be fulfilled and beautiful.
 This credo has always been mine and this is what I want and try to demonstrate to the community.

 What has been motivating me is all the beautiful people I have met thanks to social networks.
 When people tell me “it reassures them for the future” or when people living with Type 1 diabetes and their relatives realize that they can live their lives to the fullest in spite of the chronic disease.